246th Pope of the Church, from 1730 to 1740. «Clemens XII», named Lorenzo Corsini, born in Florence and rests in St. John Lateran.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Conjoined in fess, Pointed, Azure, Bend, Bendy, Bibliography, Bordure, Cadency, Surmounted, Head, Cantoned, Five, Clement XII, Decoration, Cross, Quarterly, Four, Outlined in sable, In the fess point, In pale, The eyes, Coat of arms, Inescutcheon, Papal States, Fess, Fleur de lis, Flory, Personal, Gifra, Vittorio, Gules, Illuminated, Institution, Interpreted, Chief, Label, Langued, Motto, Leopard, Lineage, Semi-circular, Or, Paly, Argent, Without divisions, Sable, Six, Overall (deprecated), Freehand and Three.
+Conjoined in fess, Watercolor, Iridescent (nacar), Parchment, Pointed, Pointed and rounded, Azure, Bend, Bendy, Bibliography, Bordure, Cadency, Surmounted, Head, Cantoned, Five, Clement XII, Decoration, Crystalline, Cross, Quarterly, Four, Outlined in sable, In the fess point, In pale, The eyes, Coat of arms, Inescutcheon, Papal States, Fess, Fleur de lis, Flory, Personal, Gifra, Vittorio, Gules, Illuminated, Interpreted, Semi-circular, Or, Paly, Argent, Without divisions, Rounded, Sable, Six, Vert, Overall (deprecated), Freehand and Triangular curved.

 Dr. Antonio Salmerón y Cabañas,